-- NEVER leave your boat unattended while the livewell system is running. - Any leak or break in this system may allow large amounts of water to flood the bilge, which could swamp the battery, and even sink your boat. - Close the intake seacock when leaving your boat unattended for any length of time.
+- NEVER leave your boat unattended while the livewell system is running. - Any leak or break in this system may pump large amounts of water into the bilge, which could swamp the battery(s) and the engine, and even sink your boat.